LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

    The actual module code **must** be loaded prior to compilation of Logtalk source code that uses it.
-In particular, programmers should not expect that the module be auto-loaded (including when using a backend Prolog compiler that supports an autoloading mechanism).
+In particular, programmers should not expect that the module be auto-loaded (including when using a backend Prolog compiler that supports an auto-loading mechanism).

 The module identifier argument can also be a :term:`parameter variable` when using the directive in a parametric object or a parametric category.